gortc/sdp/README.md

 - [x] Parsing
 - [ ] Decoding (via decoder)
 - [ ] High level encoding/decoding for Session and Media desdriptions.

+### Possible optimizations
+There are comments `// ALLOCATIONS: suboptimal.` and `// CPU: suboptimal. ` that indicate suboptimal implementation that can be optimized.
+There are often a benchmarks for this pieces.